kamath/scrapegraph-mcp/README.md

 This project is distributed under the MIT License.
 For detailed terms and conditions, please refer to the LICENSE file.

+## Acknowledgments

+Special thanks to [tomekkorbak](https://github.com/tomekkorbak) for his implementation of [oura-mcp-server](https://github.com/tomekkorbak/oura-mcp-server), which served as starting point for this repo.

 Made with ❤️ by ScrapeGraphAI Team